 - Could you get all the necessary features on our mobile website?

 - Do you think you had to click too much to get what you were looking for?

 - Did the website render well in your browser?

 - On a scale of 0-10, how would you rate the usability of our website?

-- What working well on our existing website?
+- What do you like about our existing website?

-- What’s not working well on our existing website?
+- What would you like to change on our existing website?

 - What would you like to see on our new website?

 - Would you like to be involved in our website redesign?
 If yes, please share your contact details.

 Place the links such that they can be easily located and the visitor will not have to make too much effort to move to other pages.
 It is good practice to put the menus either at the top or on the left sidebar to be able to locate easily.
 You can also put links to important pages in the footer section.
 Just make sure to not stuff your page with too many links.